Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 3. Make the Excel database window active.

-5. Select Copy from Home Menu to transfer the data into the Clipboard.
+5. Select Copy from the Home Menu, to transfer the data into the Clipboard.

 7. Right-click on the Navigation Pane of Tables and select Paste from the shortcut menu.
 The following message box is displayed:

-8. If you have included the header line of the data when you have copied them, then you may click on the Yes Command Button otherwise select No.
+8. If you have included the header line of the data while coping it, then you may click on the Yes Command Button; otherwise, select No.

 A new Table will be created with the Worksheet name.
 The header cell values will be used as field names.
-The field data type (Text, Date, Number, etc.) will be correctly defined depending on the type of data that you have copied from excel.
+The field data type (Text, Date, Number, etc.) will be correctly defined depending on the data type that you have copied from Excel.

-If you have selected No then the data will still be pasted into a new table, but the field names will be like F1, F2, F3, etc.
+If you have selected No, then the data will still be pasted into a new table, but the field names will be F1, F2, F3, etc.

 Technorati Tags: